SolaceSamples/solace-samples-nodejs/src/advanced-samples/README.md

 This directory contains code showing how to make use of advanced features of the Solace message-router.

-To learn more about the features, refer to the [Solace developer guide]( https://docs.solace.com/Solace-Messaging-APIs/Developer-Guide/Developer-Guide-Home.htm)
+To learn more about the features and details, refer to the [Solace developer guide]( https://docs.solace.com/Solace-Messaging-APIs/Developer-Guide/Developer-Guide-Home.htm)

 The code requires Node.js API version 10 or later.